jeanvillafuerte/T-Data/README.md

 # ![](./ThomasIco.png "ThomasDataAdapter") _**ThomasDataAdapter**_

-## Simple configuration for powerful Db requests.
+## Straightforward configuration for powerful Db requests.

 ### Features released 3.0.0:

-- Support for SqlServer, Postgresql, Oracle, Mysql and Sqlite
-- Set a unique signature for each database settings that must instantiate statically a database context whenever you want.
 - Straightforward manner to match typed and anonymous types to query parameters.
 - Transaction support using lambda expressions.
 - Attributes to match parameter direction, size and precision to configure DbParameter.
+- Set a unique signature for each database settings that must instantiate statically a database context whenever you want.
+- Support for SqlServer, Postgresql, Oracle, Mysql and Sqlite
 - Optional Cache layer to boost application performance having control what will be stored, updated and removed as well as refresh throught a key identifier to allow refresh whenever you required refreshing using cached query and/or expression and parameters.

 ### Supported database provider libraries: